-- 1. Leave the village shop, turn left and walk up Main Street past the New Inn. - 2.
-Carry on past the former Quaker Meeting House noting the Village Hall and Gracious Street, opposite.
+- 1. Leave the village shop, turn left and walk up Main Street past the New Inn. - Carry on past the former Quaker Meeting House noting the Village Hall and Gracious Street, opposite.
 Continue along Easingwold Road. - Leaving the village behind as you pass over Barfs Hill, walk on to Oak Tree Saw Mill.
 You can chose to take the marked track on the left - skirting Folly Wood, or carry on to the bends and take the more interesting path through the wood. - 4.
 The path through the wood is straight.
 You pass piles of earth on the left, from the digging out of the fishing ponds on the other side. - 5.
 At the end of the wood pass through a small metal gate.
-Bear left to join the main gravel track.
-Turn right and walk away from the wood.

-- 6. The track soon forks.
+Turn left then right to join the track. - 6.
+The track soon forks.
 Take the left hand track to Blackwoods.
-Some dogs may bark from behind their fence. - 7.
-Pass on to The Manor and take the track down the left side of the house to the first gate. - 8.
-After the second gate at Blackwoods House Farm you have a clear march down Lea Lane to Tollerton Road. - 9.
-At the road turn left and take care as you walk along.
+Some dogs may bark from behind their fence.

+- 7. Pass on to The Manor, pass through the gate, keep left along the side of the house down the lane to the next gate. - 8.
+Continue down Lea Lane to Tollerton Road, going through a metal gate at Blackwoods House Farm - which may appear padlocked but there is a clip on the chain and it can be opened.
+Carry on through a wooden gate with a small pedestrian gate at the side. - 9.
+At Tollerton Road turn left and take care as you walk along.
+You may catch a glimpse of Crayke and the White Horse from here.
 Go past the first house.
 Immediately before the next bungalow (Correze) turn left at the sign, and follow the hedge.
 At the end of the hedge bear right across the field to the gateway between the trees. - 10.
 At this gate turn right along the field edge.
 A sharp left turn will bring you along a garden hedge.
 Turn right at the end of the hedge through a small gate and carry on along the boundary till you get to a larger gate.
-This leads directly into Robin Lane. - Walking along Robin Lane you pass the Cabin Lands on your left, then the junction with Haverbrakes Lane.
+This leads directly into Robin Lane. - 11.
+Walking along Robin Lane you pass the Cabin Lands on your left, then the junction with Haverbrakes Lane.
 The sports field is on your left.